cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 > **Note:**
 >
-> When using this option, the same package should first be compiled in regular mode, and then dependencies should be added via the `-L`/`-l` linking options or by including the `.bc` files when using the `LTO` option.
+> When using this option, the same package should first be compiled in regular mode, and dependencies should be added via the `-L`/`-l` linking options or by including the `.bc` files when using the `LTO` option.
 Otherwise, the compiler will report missing dependency symbols.

 Example: